spm/spm-docs/docs/tutorials/vbm/image_processing.md

 * **Shoot Template**: Select the final template image created in the previous step.
 This is usually called Template\_4.nii.
 This template is registered to MNI space (affine transform), allowing the transformations to be combined so that all the individual spatially normalised scans can also be brought into MNI space.

-* **Select according to**: Choose **Many Subjects**, as this allows all flow fields to be selected at once, and then all grey matter images to be selected at once.
+* **Select according to**: Choose **Many Subjects**, as this allows all deformation fields to be selected at once, and then all grey matter images to be selected at once.

     * **Many Subjects**